Club: 1. FC Nürnberg | Opening: 1928 | Capacity: 50,000 (13,229 standing)

 Stadion Nürnberg offers guided stadium tours that visit the VIP and press areas, control room, mixed zone, dressing rooms, and police cells.
 The tour lasts 75 minutes.

-Tours run typically once a week: Thursday at either 4:00pm or 5:00pm.
-There are no stadium tours from November to March, though FC Nurnberg organise tours on the day of the match a few hours before kick-off.
+Tours run typically once a week on Thursday afternoon from April to October.
+There are no stadium tours the rest of the year, though FC Nurnberg organise tours on the day of the match a few hours before kick-off.

 The tour costs €5.00.